 As you may already know, Moulin Rouge is a famous cabaret in Paris.
 Inaugurated in the late nineteenth century, the Moulin Rouge is the “birthplace” of the modern version of the cancan dance.
 Many famous dancers and celebrities (including Edith Piaf) have performed at this place.

-However, for those who love amazing shows, we also recommend to experience 2 icons of Paris on an illuminations river cruise.
+However, for those who love amazing shows, we also recommend experiencing 2 icons of Paris on an illuminations river cruise.

 10. Musée d’Orsay